elastic/crawler/README.md

 ### Running a crawl

 To get started, you can either use the example crawler provided, or define your own.
-If defining your own, create a copy of the file `config/crawlers/parks-australia.yml.example` and save it to the same directory.
+If defining your own, create a copy of the file `config/crawls/parks-australia.yml.example` and save it to the same directory.
 You can name this whatever you like.
 Change any necessary configuration in the file.

 Next, run the crawler
-`./bin/crawl parks-australia.example.yml`
+`./bin/crawl --crawl-config config/crawls/parks-australia.yml`

 The crawl progress will be logged to your terminal, and results will gradually be added to the specified output directory.